luisbocanegra/YAWPA-resources/README.md

 - Use direct links ONLY.
 This is VERY important!

 - DO NOT use dropbox or risk having your account suspended due to traffic (their policy afaik)

+# TIPS

+- To format your json to match what others looks like, use this site https://jsonformatter.curiousconcept.com